Characterizing the Impact of Active Queue Management on Speed Test Measurements: Background

 Ookla's speed test~\cite{ookla,ookla_method} is a commercial measurement service that conducts real-time assessments of download and upload speeds, latency, and jitter.
 It typically operates by initiating multiple parallel TCP flows between the client and one of its geographically distributed test servers, thereby approximating the aggregate throughput available to a user under normal usage conditions.
 The service automatically selects the closest or least-loaded server to minimize measurement bias, and results are recorded through an interactive interface widely deployed across web and mobile platforms.

-Apple's speed test~\cite{apple_speedtest} application is designed for iOS devices and provides a lightweight interface for evaluating network performance directly from mobile hardware.
-The tool performs measurements of download and upload rates and latency using a set of Apple-operated servers integrated into the broader iOS ecosystem.
-By leveraging native APIs and mobile-specific optimizations, the application captures performance metrics in a context that reflects real-world mobile usage scenarios.
+Apple's speedtest~\cite{apple_speedtest} application is designed for iOS devices with a lightweight interface to evaluate network performance directly from mobile hardware.
+The tool measures download/upload rates and latency using a set of Apple-operated servers integrated into the broader iOS ecosystem.
+Leveraging native APIs and mobile-specific optimizations, the application captures performance metrics reflecting real-world mobile usage scenarios.

 Fast.com~\cite{fast}, developed by Netflix, is a web-based measurement service that focuses primarily on download speed evaluation, reflecting the bandwidth available for streaming media.
 The test runs automatically when a user visits the site, initiating multiple parallel HTTP-based flows to Netflix-operated content servers.
 The service also provides optional measurements of upload speed and latency under load, offering a lightweight, consumer-oriented approach to performance testing of speed test measurement.